Westbury Paralysis Injury Lawyer

 - Locked-in-syndrome – paralysis in all muscles except the eyes

 Any of these forms of paralysis can affect a person temporarily or permanently.
 A person who becomes immobilized may also experience partial or complete paralysis.
 Partial paralysis affords the victim some feeling or control over their affected muscles.
 On the other hand, complete paralysis leaves no feeling or ability to control the affected areas.
-A Westbury paralysis injury attorney could review a victim’s case and determine how their type of immobilization may influence civil litigation.
+A Westbury attorney could review a victim’s case and determine how their type of paralysis injury may influence civil litigation.